JetBrains/intellij-sdk-docs/basics/architectural_overview/general_threading_rules.md

 There are two recommended ways of doing this:

-* If you're on UI thread, create a `ReadTask` and pass it to one of `ProgressIndicatorUtils.schedule*` methods.
-Inside `onCanceled` method, schedule it again if the activity should be restarted.
+* If you're on UI thread, call `ReadAction.nonBlocking`
 * If you're already in a background thread, use `ProgressManager.getInstance().runInReadActionWithWriteActionPriority()` in a loop, until it passes or the whole activity becomes obsolete.

-In both approaches, you should always check at the start of each read action, if the objects you're working with are still valid, and if the whole operation still makes sense (i.e. not canceled by the user, the project isn't closed, etc.)
+In both approaches, you should always check at the start of each read action, if the objects you're working with are still valid, and if the whole operation still makes sense (i.e. not canceled by the user, the project isn't closed, etc.).
+With `ReadAction.nonBlocking`, `expireWhen` is a convenient place for that.

-If the activity you're doing has to access [file-based index](../indexing_and_psi_stubs.md) (e.g. it's doing any kind of project-wide PSI analysis, resolves references, etc), you should override `ReadTask#runBackgroundProcess` and use "smart-mode" read action there: `DumbService.getInstance(project).runReadActionInSmartMode(() -> performInReadAction(indicator))`
+If the activity you're doing has to access [file-based index](../indexing_and_psi_stubs.md) (e.g. it's doing any kind of project-wide PSI analysis, resolves references, etc), use `ReadAction.nonBlocking(...).inSmartMode()`.